junxit/us-congress-bills-113/metadata.md

 - 2014-06-19 — Placed on the Union Calendar, Calendar No. 356.
 - 2014-06-19 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-480.
 - 2014-06-19 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-480.
+- 2014-07-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-07-08 — Considered as unfinished business. (consideration: CR H5860-5861)
+- 2014-07-08 — Considered under suspension of the rules. (consideration: CR H5854-5856)
+- 2014-07-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4263.
+- 2014-07-08 — Mrs. Brooks (IN) moved to suspend the rules and pass the bill, as amended.
+- 2014-07-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 375 - 19 (Roll no. 369). (text: CR H5854-5855)
+- 2014-07-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 375 - 19 (Roll no. 369).(text: CR H5854-5855)